 Food must be safely handled at all times.
 Misappropriate handling of food may cause the spread of several bacterial and viral infections.
 It is important for student bodies in any institution to adhere to a set of guidelines when handling food.

-Here are some safety guidelines for the proper handling of food at student events.
+Here are some safety guidelines for the proper handling of clean drinking water and food at student events.

 Handwashing and Personal Hygiene